romannjoroge/PythonRPC/README.md

 uri = deamon.register(service)
 ```

-Don't forget to expose the service that you want to be callable by adding the decorator @Pyro4.expose to the class
+Don't forget to expose the service that you want to be callable by adding the decorator @Pyro4.expose to the class.

+## Calling services on the daemon

+To call a service on a daemon you need a proxy.
+The proxy will be incharge of